 Intrigued by the return of British Airway's direct flight London to Pittsburgh, USA, I planned our annual 'Sister's Week' as an excuse to try out the flight.
 The plane for my flight was new and clean, the staff friendly the flight was easy.
 And not have to take a connecting flight is always a positive!

-My sisters and I get together every year for our sister week get-together.
-We meet somewhere convenient for us all as we live far apart.
-We always try to find time to visit a spa and a good place to hike.
+My sisters and I have an annual get together, we call ‘sister week’.
+We live far apart, so we try to meet somewhere convenient for us all, requirements being that this place must have a hike or a walk, and a spa.
+Most importantly, the spa.
 The new BA direct flight encouraged me to plan the week in our home town of Pittsburgh, and set about discovering the joys of Western Pennsylvania.

-Pittsburgh has a lot going on, and if you are a sports lover, food lover, art lover, culture lover or architect aficionado, then it would be well worth stoping for a few days on your way to somewhere else.
-Or just stay in town.
-You'll have the best bratwurst and pirogies you've had, and chase that down with an ice cold Iron City Beer.
+The Steel City ( have they called it that since the 1970s?) has a lot going on.
+If you are a sports lover, food lover, art lover, culture lover or architect aficionado, then pull on your walking shoes because you will not have time to waste.
+You'll have the best bratwurst and pirogies you've had, and chase that down with an ice-cold Iron City Beer.

 Pittsburgh is a lovely mid-sized city in the Mid-Atlantic region of the United States.
 Formerly a steel town, this city has regenerated itself more times than one can count.
 Two rivers converge, form the third, and shape the Y cornerstone of this city at Point State Park.